-Please handle any inquiries or complaints about this policy in accordance with our usual procedures by contacting Mark W. DeBacco, VP Compliance.
-Phone: 323.769.2850.
-Email: mdebacco@lafilm.edu.
+Please handle any inquiries or complaints about this policy in accordance with our usual procedures by contacting the Compliance Office.
+Phone: 323.769.2280.
+Email: compliance@lafilm.edu.

 ACADEMIC FREEDOM

 The Los Angeles Film School values the rights of expression pertaining to the teaching and research of its faculty.
 The school guarantees academic freedom in the classroom within the parameters of its mission and academic policies and procedures as approved by its applicable licensing and accrediting agencies.
 The faculty will be afforded freedom in the classroom to express professional points of view and conclusions supported by relevant evidence.